cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The polynomial with the given coefficients of f.
+The polynomial with the given coefficients of `f`.

 > **Reverse** (f :: *RngUPolElt_FldPadExact*)